slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *'Já vi o fim do mundo algumas vezes e na manhã seguinte estava tudo bem.'*
 > *'The four most expensive words in the English language: «This time is different».'
 > *'I remember a humoristic Soviet daily wall calendar that said: «And then we'll destroy the cranes, and the whole world will wonder how we built these pyramids.»'
+- overheard someone say in a SF cafe: "I couldn’t be a doctor...it doesn’t change the world enough and you don’t actually earn that much.
 -->

 > *'Only the truth is funny.' -- Rick Reynolds*